 - Splunk (SPLK): developer of software for searching machine-generated big data.

 These three companies have a combined market cap of about $13 billion — about 2 percent of AAPL’s value — and thus don’t receive large allocations in many cap-weighted funds.

-There are also a handful of names that investors might not expect to see in a technology-focused fund, but that is indeed involved in developing cutting-edge products.
+There are also a handful of names that investors might not expect to see in a technology-focused fund, but that are indeed involved in developing cutting edge products.
 Avis Budget Group (CAR), for example, maintains a traditional rental car business.
 But it also owns Zipcar, one of the largest car-sharing networks and earliest examples of the new sharing economy.
-Under Armor (UA) is best known for tennis shoes and football uniforms but is also leading the way in the development of high-tech wearable fitness products.
+Under Armor (UA) is best known for tennis shoes and football uniforms, but is also leading the way in the development of high-tech wearable fitness products.

 These companies likely don’t come to mind when investors think of a technology revolution, but they are nevertheless positioned to benefit from ongoing shifts in consumer preferences.

 ARKW vs. Other Tech ETFs